Difference Between an Architecture and Civil Engineering Degree

 - Have you identified an external result that you think could be accredited for your current degree program at the RWTH Aachen University?
 Then contact the chair/institute that offers the module that you think can be replaced.
 Please give them all the necessary information and materials, for example, the external module description in German or English at this time.

-- Some Institutes have a designated contact person that is responsible for the recognition of examination results:
+- Some Institutes have a designated contact person that is responsible for the recognition of examination results.
+Please inform yourself about your contact persons using the chair websites.

-- To request recognition of modules from the elective section (for example foreign languages or elective modules) please consult the examination board management.
+- To request recognition in an elective area (e.g. foreign language course or elective module), please contact the examination board management.

-- For the recognition for the module "Relevant additional subjects from studies abroad" please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description of the external module as well as a short statement why you consider the external module to be a relevant additional subject for your studies.
+For the request of recognition for the module "Meaningful subject-related supplement from study-related stays abroad" or for the elective module from work performed abroad, please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description as well as the filled-out document.
+If the course description is not available in English or German, please prepare a translation and send it to the International Office by e-mail.
 Please indicate your student ID and your specialization in your request as well.

 - Have you received positive feedback concerning your reviewed accreditation application?